Marking-Time/2lorem/README.md

 **Status**
 - Code runs and yields expected results.
 - Need to rework the english to lorem dictionary built in process.py to complete the project.
-- I might do the above and fashion this into an API for use in the portfolio reo.
+- I might do the above and fashion this into an API for use in the portfolio repo.
+- Added a blank eng_2_(anything) for the use in future translators
+- I might build a text_2_morse converter
+    - reverse translator - morse to english
+    - SMC project to convert txt morse to light or sound based outputs and inputs